shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L06_Relationships.md

 You will then export your customizations from the solution and import them into another environment.

+## Lab objectives
+In this lab, you will perform:

++ Exercise 1: Change relationship behaviors
++ Exercise 2: Add new relationship
++ Exercise 3: Create new hierarchical relationship
++ Exercise 4: Create Project Outcome relationships
++ Exercise 5: Enable Connections
++ Exercise 6: Calculated and rollup columns
++ Exercise 7: Export and import solutions

 ## Exercise 1 – Change relationship behaviors

 In this exercise, you will be modifying the cascade relationships for the project table.
 The Region to Project relationship will be changed to referential, restricted and the Project to Milestone relationship will be changed to custom.